alexdhill/CREATE/README.md

             --account     The user account to submit jobs [--quant --library single_cell]
-            --barcodes    A list (txt) of all barcodes used in the experiment [REQUIRED] --chemistry   The single-cell chemsitry used [dropseq,chromium,chromiumV3] [default=chromiumV3] [--quant --library nanopore]
+            --barcodes    A list (txt) of all barcodes used in the experiment [REQUIRED] --chemistry   The single-cell chemistry used [dropseq,chromium,chromiumV3(default)]
+        [--quant --library nanopore]
             --dcs         File with the DCS/RCS sequence used (for removal) [REQUIRED]
 ```